 Besides the opposition to child labor, other instances of age-gating are also wrong and harmful:

 Profanity.
-The whole idea of censoring profanity is illegitimate in the first place, but making it an age-gate makes it even worse.
-There's also the outright judgemental double standard when this is extended to using profanity, which is supposedly fine for adults but scandalous for children.
+The whole idea of censoring profanity is illegitimate in the first place, but making it an age-gate is even worse, especially when it's extended to using profanity and not just hearing it, which is supposedly fine for adults but scandalous for children.

 Violence in games and movies.
 This one is more understandable than the above, but still totally baseless.